ubc-library-rc/gis-intro-qgis/content/project-file.md

 nav_order: 1
 ---

-# The QGIS project file (.qgz)
+# Open the QGIS project file (.qgz)

 If you haven't already, open QGIS.

-In the Browser Panel, navigate to the directory where you added your newly extracted folder called **intro-qgis-project-files**.
+## Connect Project Folder
+There are many ways to connect directories (folders) and add data in QGIS.
+Adding our working folder as a "favorite" connection now will make things easier later on.
+In the Browser Panel, right click **Favorites** and select **Add new directory**.
+Navigate to your newly extracted folder called **intro-qgis-project-files**.
+Select it (but don't click into it) and hit Open at the bottom right of the dialogue box.
+The directory **intro-qgis-project-files** is now pinned in your Browser Panel.
+Expand the directory by clicking the triangle.
 Inside you'll see the **vanTreeMap** project file.
-Double-click that file to open the project.
+Double-click that file to open the QGIS project for today.

 Note: for a better look at any of the workshop's instructional images, right click the image and select **Open Image in New Tab**.

 ![Image of Open VanTreeMap ](Open-vantreemap_20220518.png)